-This type of CTA buttons is usually used on high traffic pages such as blogs.
+This type of CTA button is usually used on high traffic pages such as blogs.
 The call to action can be placed at the end of an article — as a floating window, in a sidebar, or as a single button.
 To bring conversions, it should grab people’s attention and communicate value.

 The New York Times offer users to create an account on their website to keep reading their articles.
 The CTA is placed in the middle of the article, which will be fully visible after a user signs up.